lingsoft/smegram-elg/README.md

 This git repository contains [ELG compatible](https://european-language-grid.readthedocs.io/en/stable/all/A3_API/LTInternalAPI.html) Flask based REST API for the Sami speller and checker.

-[lang-sme](https://github.com/giellalt/lang-sme) contains finite state source files for the North Sami language, for building morphological analysers, proofing tools and dictionaries.
+[lang-sme](https://github.com/giellalt/lang-sme) contains finite state source files for the North Sami language, for building morphological analyzers, proofing tools, and dictionaries.
 It is published under GPL-3.0 License.
 Original authors are from [GiellaLT](https://giellalt.uit.no).
 More info can be found in this [paper](https://ep.liu.se/ecp/168/008/ecp19168008.pdf)

 This ELG API was developed in EU's CEF project: [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry)